Biographies of Presenters (Listed Alphabetically)

 Dee LaValle

-Dee LaValle grew up in Massachusetts and has been an attendee since she began her transition nine years ago.
-Dee was named the TransWeek Executive Director in 2018 and was honored to receive the Fantasia Fair Award in 2021.
+Dee LaValle is from Massachusetts and has been a TransWeek attendee since 2015.
+Dee was named the TransWeek Executive Director back in 2018 and this event will be the seventh she has led.
+She was honored to receive the Fantasia Fair Award in 2021.
 Dee works for an international multimedia corporation.
-Dee is a member of her company’s DEI task force and on the board of directors of its PRIDE business resource group.
+Dee has served on her company’s DEI task force and as a board of director for its PRIDE employee resource group.
 She has been honored to promote LGBTQIA+ awareness throughout her company.
-She and her spouse just celebrated their 30th anniversary and are proud parents to a 22-year-old daughter, an 18-year-old son, and a black cat who is always plotting Dee’s demise.
+She and her spouse are proud parents to two young adult children.
+She is also a proud grandparent to two black kittens who with her adult black cat joined forces to continue to plot Dee’s demise.
 Dee enjoys skiing with her children in the winter.
 Since her spouse despises snow, they enjoy traveling in months that are snow-free.

 Dee is the TransWeek Executive Director.